Updated: Easter, Babylon And The Antichrist

 "Christians" today follow the Roman church heathen tradition of Easter, not the truth of the Bibical record.
 Rome was the fourth head of the beast in Daniel two.
 Babylon was the first head of the beast.
 And Babylon the Great is the sixth head of the beast and false prophet.
 Pagan tradition says, Friday night to Sunday morning for a Sunday resurrection versus Christ and the Biblical record showing Wednesday before sunset to Saturday before sunset is three nights and three days.
 Do the math.

 Therefore, according to the Roman Catholic Encyclopedia, the pagan feast of Easter Sunday was introduced into "Christianity" in Rome, not Jerusalem where Christ was resurrected on the weekly sabbath.
-The Roman church, not a secular institution by any means, itself points to a date of the celebration of Easter sometime in the second century in Rome and not in the early first century in Jerusalem.
+The Roman church, not a secular institution by any means, itself points to a date of its celebration of Easter sometime in the second century in Rome and not in the early first century in Jerusalem.
 Again, the apostle Luke writing the Book of Acts in Judea would not have referred to this time after Passover as Easter especially as it was Christ's fulfillment of the Passover and Days of Unleavened Bread as written in the Law and Prophets.
 It was a mistranslation that entered into the English text at a much later date due to the Roman church's introduction of the Easter festival.
 See The Hijacked Elephant for details.

 7 Matthew 28:1, like Mark 16:9, has created problems for Biblical scholars and translators largely due to the incorrect idea that Christ was crucified on a weekly preparation day, Friday.
 However, when we realize that he was put into the grave on the Passover preparation day before sunset, and we have a basic understanding of the relationship between Passover and the first Day of Unleavened Bread, an annual sabbath, and Christ being in the grave a full three nights and days as he said, the conundrum solves itself.
 The correct translation here is sabbaths, plural, even though most translations in English incorrectly go with the singular sabbath.

 What Matthew is pointing out here is that Christ was resurrected on the first weekly sabbath during the Days of Unleavened Bread.
 Luke's account, 24:1 makes the same point.
 It is recorded in Matthew 28:1. "ψὲ δὲ σαββάτων τῇ ἐπιφωσκούσῃ εἰς μίαν σαββάτων ἦλθεν Μαριὰμ ἡ Μαγδαληνὴ καὶ ἡ ἄλλη Μαρία θεωρῆσαι τὸν τάφον."
 [Nestle Novum Testamentum Graece].
 It states that, "But late of [the] sabbaths, [i.e., after the sabbaths, σαββάτων], at the drawing on [to lighten, to dawn] towards one of [the] sabbaths ..." indicating that this was the first day of the week, meaning a Sunday.
-However, this particular Sunday followed the second sabbath within a week.
-So what Matthew, and Luke, are telling us is that "After the sabbaths [the annual one and the weekly one, during the Days Of Unleavened Bread], as it began to dawn on the first day of the week ...."
+However, this particular Sunday followed the second sabbath within a week, hence the plural sabbaths, So what Matthew, and Luke, are telling us is that "After the sabbaths [the annual one and the weekly one, during the Days Of Unleavened Bread], as it began to dawn on the first day of the week ...."
 And during this new week, the same double sabbaths would occur again.
 The week of the18th to the 24th of Nisan would have two sabbaths, the seventh Day of Unleavened Bread, the 21st of Nisan, the second annual sabbath, and the normal weekly sabbath on the 24th.
 [See Lev.
 23:6-8].

 Having double sabbaths in a week is similar in nature to having double full moons in a month, what we call a blue moon.
 In describing this unusual occurrence, we could say, "After the full moons, as it began to dawn on the first day of the month ...."
 Both these statements provide a time element that lets us know they are not the normal course of events.
 In fact, we have a double double occurring in 2018, with both January and March having blue moons.
-And the day after the blue moon, the second full moon of the month, was/is the first day of a new month, February 1 and April 1.
+And the day after the blue moon, the second full moon of the month, was the first day of a new month, February 1 and April 1.
 And so it was with the Days of Unleavened Bread back in 27 CE.
 We had a double double, two sabbaths in a week followed by two sabbaths the following week.
 The day following the preceding sabbaths was the first day of the new week, Sunday.

 Therefore, being the Days of Unleavened Bread, the first annual high holy day sabbath, σαββάτου, occurred on Nisan 15, which was the preceding Thursday.
-Thus, when Mary Magdalene and the other Mary came to the grave, and from the chapters 20 and 24 of the apostles John and Luke's account respectively, this was on a Sunday morning when still dark, or as it was beginning to dawn.
+When Mary Magdalene and the other Mary came to the grave, and from the chapters 20 and 24 of the apostles John and Luke's account respectively, this was on a Sunday morning when still dark, or as it was beginning to dawn.
 This Sunday followed the second sabbath or sabbaths, σαββάτων, within a week, which was the weekly sabbath.
 The Marys would have shown up on the 18th of Nisan, with both the 15th, Thursday, and 17th of Nisan, Saturday, being sabbaths.
 Remember, we need to look at this through first century Mosaic law governing the keeping of sabbaths in Jerusalem, and not through Roman church tradition, which is contrary to teachings of the first century apostles.
 [Rom.
 16:7].

-8 The Passover meal was eaten on what is our Tuesday night as days began at sunset for the House Israel.
+8 The Passover meal was eaten on what is our Tuesday night as days began at sunset for the House Israel and the House of Judah.
 Christ was crucified on a Wednesday and placed in the tomb before the end of the day, or sunset.
 Three nights and days later, Christ was resurrected before sunset on the first weekly sabbath after his crucifixion, which is our Saturday afternoon.
 Because modern day Churchianity, following the false example of the Roman church, doesn't understand the significance of the annual holy day sabbath, the first Day of Unleavened Bread, and instead times its Easter celebration based on the weekly sabbath preparation day and a Sunday morning resurrection, they celebrate Maundy Thursday, Good Friday and Easter Sunday, completely missing both the day of Christ's crucifixion, a Passover Wednesday, and the day of his resurrection, Saturday, protos sabbaton, the first weekly sabbath.